 HOW MUCH SHOULD I SUPPLEMENT?

-2-3 grams up to 3 times daily is the adequate amount that has been studied in trials, but ALWAYS buy from reputable companies, and always read labels carefully.
+2-3 grams up to 3 times daily is the adequate amount that has been studied in trials, but always buy from reputable companies, and always read labels carefully.
 The last thing you want to do is load your body up with synthetic chemicals, fillers, and preservatives.
-Definitely do not exceed recommended doses.
+And definitely do not exceed recommended doses.

-I have found some good quality supplements on Amazon that have all the above requirements:- —>Pure Science L Arginine Capsules<—
+I have found some good quality supplements on Amazon that have all the above requirements if you want to take a look: —>Pure Science L Arginine Capsules<—

 POSSIBLE SIDE EFFECTS: